friendly/psy6136/assign/projects6136.md

 A tidy CDA project might propose, test and implement some extensions to the [vcdExtra package](https://github.com/friendly/vcdExtra), designed to reduce these problems.
+There is a sketch of some aspects of this in the vignette [tidyCat: Tidy Methods For Categorical Data Analysis](https://friendly.github.io/vcdExtra/articles/tidyCats.html).

 More generally, a project to work on developing the [vcdExtra package](https://github.com/friendly/vcdExtra) in other ways might be quite useful.
 For example, you might extend the vignettes,